Children's Hospital Opens 2nd COVID-19 Unit As Admissions Surge

 Pitetti stresses getting your kids vaccinated if they’re eligible and getting them tested.

-“If you have symptoms, you shouldn’t be out and about, but now a cold may signify something much worse,” said Pitetti.MORE NEWS: Family, Community Look For Justice In Transgender Woman's Shooting Death
+“If you have symptoms, you shouldn’t be out and about, but now a cold may signify something much worse,” said Pitetti.MORE NEWS: What Led To November's 'Great Resignation' From Jobs, What To Expect In 2022

 Pitetti wants to stress that you don’t need to bring your child to the ER if they have mild COVID symptoms.
 He says they’re seeing more and more parents bringing their kids in to get a COVID test.
 He says it’s not necessary to do that unless it’s a more serious case.
 He says calling your child’s pediatrician is best.